finia2NA/py-googletranslation/CONTRIBUTING.md

 This is a guide for you to get some ideas~

 ## Dependencies
 To make sure that the following instructions work, you will need to have the dependencies installed.
-To install them all at once, you can use pipenv: `pipenv install`.
+To install them all at once, you can use pipenv: `pipenv install` after cloning the repository.

 Alternatively, you can manually install the following dependencies:
 - requests,